highfidelity/hifi-docs-grav-content/02.create-and-explore/06.all-about-scripting/05.assignment-client-scripts/docs.md

 ```

 ## How to Add an Assignment Client Script
-Once you've written and hosted your script, you need to add it to your domain, or a domain where you have permissions to run an Assignment Client script.
+ Once you've written and hosted your script, you need to add it to a domain, either your own or one where you have permissions to run an AC script.

 1. In your browser, go to: **[http://localhost:40100](http://localhost:40100)**
 2. From the homepage navigate to the **Scripts** page from the Content drop-down menu.